King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 Map of states around Israel & Judah (9th century BCE).
 Colors: Phoenicia (Brown), Aram Damascus (Aquamarine), Ammon (Orange), Moab (Purple), Edom (Yellow), Philistia (Red).
 Source: FinnWikiNo, modified by Richardprins

-Keret’s Journey and Vow to the Goddess Asherah
+Keret’s Vow to the Goddess Asherah

 Keret obeys El’s commands, performing the prescribed rituals and assembling a mighty army from every able-bodied warrior in his kingdom.
 As they march, the text vividly describes their movement: